 Well, maybe.
-Ultraviolet light is absorbed by the front section of the eye — as it should be — but high energy violet-blue rays (blue light) reach the retina, possibly causing ionising damage to the back of our eyes over time.
+Ultraviolet light is absorbed by the front section of the eye — as it should be — but high energy violet-blue rays (blue light) reach the retina, which is the subject of ongoing health research.

-Our Blue Light Filter (BLF) lenses block both harmful UV and blue light rays, providing enhanced solar radiation protection all in one lens.
+Our Blue Light Filter (BLF) lenses block harmful UV-A, UV-B and blue light rays, providing protection in a clear lens.

 Adding Blue Light Filter to a pair of new glasses costs €20 above the price of the frame (find out more about our pricing).
 If you already have a pair of Ace & Tate glasses, the cost to reglaze to blue light filter lenses is €/£68.